 - on an actual basis; - on a pro forma basis to give effect to (i) the issuance and sale of an aggregate of 1,234,777 common shares for net proceeds of \$5.2 million under the A.G.P.
-Sales Agreement subsequent to June 30, 2022 and through March 7, 2023, (ii) the issuance and sale of an aggregate of 300,000 common shares for net proceeds of \$1.6 million under the 2022 LPC Purchase Agreement and 2020 LPC Purchase Agreement subsequent to June 30, 2022 and through March 7, 2023, (iii) the borrowing of an aggregate of CHF 600,000 principal amount under the September 2022 Loan Agreement, (iv) the borrowing of an aggregate of CHF 350,000 principal amount under the December 2022 Loan Agreements and (v) pursuant to the FiveT Loan Amendment, the payment of USD 1,000,000, the issuance of an assumed 615,408 common shares and the issuance of an assumed 1,316,994 common shares assuming the full exercise of the FiveT Pre-Funded Warrant, at an exercise price of CHF 0.01 per common share, expected to be issued to FiveT IM upon the closing of this offering for repayment of the FiveT Loan, and its accrued interest through March 7, 2023, based on an assumed public offering price of \$2.49 per common share, which is the last reported sale price on the Nasdaq Capital Market on March 3, 2023, assuming no sale of Pre-Funded Warrants in this offering; and - on a pro forma as adjusted basis to give effect to our issuance and sale of 3,212,851 common shares in this offering (assuming no sale of Pre-Funded Warrants), at the assumed public offering price of \$2.49 per common share, which is the last reported sale price of our common shares on the Nasdaq Capital Market on March 3, 2023, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Sales Agreement subsequent to June 30, 2022 and through March 7, 2023, (ii) the issuance and sale of an aggregate of 300,000 common shares for net proceeds of \$1.6 million under the 2022 LPC Purchase Agreement and 2020 LPC Purchase Agreement subsequent to June 30, 2022 and through March 7, 2023, (iii) the borrowing of an aggregate of CHF 600,000 principal amount under the September 2022 Loan Agreement, (iv) the borrowing of an aggregate of CHF 350,000 principal amount under the December 2022 Loan Agreements and (v) pursuant to the FiveT Loan Amendment, the payment of USD 1,000,000, the issuance of an assumed 615,408 common shares and the issuance of an assumed 1,316,994 common shares assuming the full exercise of the Pre-Funded Warrant, at an exercise price of CHF 0.01 per common share, expected to be issued to FiveT IM upon the closing of this offering for repayment of the FiveT Loan, and its accrued interest through the closing of this offering, based on an assumed public offering price of \$2.49 per common share, which is the last reported sale price on the Nasdaq Capital Market on March 3, 2023; and - on a pro forma as adjusted basis to give effect to our issuance and sale of 3,212,851 common shares in this offering, at the assumed public offering price of \$2.49 per common share, which is the last reported sale price of our common shares on the Nasdaq Capital Market on March 3, 2023, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.